Tristan-A-Fry/F1DataVisualizer/README.md

 4. Access the application:
   - Go to browser and go to `http://localhost:3001`
 ## Usage
-- elect a season and race to view race results.
+- select a season and race to view race results.
 - Driver standings and timings are displayed with graphical representations and team-specific colors.
 - More features are coming